lfph/gaen-risk-scoring/risk-scoring.md

 # Contributors

-We would like to recognize all participants in the Risk Score Symposium Invitational for their contributions (listed alphabetically).
+We would like to recognize all participants in the Risk Score Symposium Invitational for their contributions (listed alphabetically):

 _Justus Benzler, Robert Koch Institut_